Brenda Strong: 2004–2012: Desperate Housewives

 Strong starred, mostly off-screen, on Desperate Housewives, opposite Felicity Huffman, Marcia Cross, Eva Longoria and Teri Hatcher during the show's run from 2004 to 2012.
 She played the deceased Mary Alice Young, who narrates the events of her friends' and neighbors' lives from beyond the grave.
 Her narrations yielded an Emmy Award nomination for Outstanding Voice-Over Performance in 2011 and 2012.
 Along with the cast, she received two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2005 and 2006.
 Strong's character narrated all but two episodes of the series.
 One of the two exceptions is the season 3 episode narrated by Steven Culp, after his character, Rex Van de Kamp, is killed by George Williams and he observes the lives of the men on the street.
 The other episode is during season 5 and is narrated by Nicollette Sheridan, in which her character, Edie Britt, dies of a car crash, followed by electrocution.

 Strong has appeared several times in flashbacks and in a dream episode in which Lynette struggles to understand why she could not stop Mary Alice's suicide.
 She played another deceased wife on the television series Everwood, appearing mainly in flashback sequences as the late Julia Brown.
-Coincidentally, Cross played Dr. Linda Abbott, a love interest for Brown's widower, during the second season of Everwood.
+Coincidentally, Housewives co-star Marcia Cross played Dr. Linda Abbott, a love interest for Brown's widower, during the second season of Everwood.
 Both Strong and Cross appear in season 9 of Seinfeld (episodes 9 and 8 respectively).

 In addition to her role on Desperate Housewives, Strong starred as Mary Ann Steed in the movie trilogy The Work and the Glory, based on a bestselling series of the same name by Gerald N. Lund.
 She starred in the 2006 Lifetime movie Family in Hiding.
 Also in 2006, she played Ted Danson's love interest in the short-lived ABC comedy series Help Me Help You.
 She also guest starred on Curb Your Enthusiasm as a love interest of Larry David, Law & Order: Criminal Intent, Boston Legal, and Rizzoli & Isles.

 2012–2014: Dallas

 During her final year on Desperate Housewives, Strong signed on to play Ann Ewing, the third wife of Bobby Ewing (Patrick Duffy) and new matriarch of Southfork Ranch, in the TNT series Dallas, the revival of long-running CBS prime time soap opera of the same name.
 Strong previously made a guest appearance in the original series in 1987 as Cliff's one night stand.
 The show premiered on June 13, 2012, and was cancelled after three seasons in 2014.
-During her Dallas years, she began hosting Investigation Discovery series Blood Relatives and played Joan Reston, the wife of Governor Samuel Reston, in the two episodes of Shonda Rhimes' political series Scandal.
+During her Dallas years, she began hosting Investigation Discovery series Blood Relatives and played Joan Reston, the wife of Governor Samuel Reston, in two episodes of Shonda Rhimes' political series Scandal.